Assyrian Universal Alliance: History

 On the 13th of April 1968, the Assyrian Universal Alliance was founded in Pau, France where the first congress was held.
 The AUA as a global organisation seeks to spread, uphold and enhance the Assyrian name in the world, to secure the human rights of the Assyrian people in their homeland and to attain an autonomous state in the Assyrian homeland.

 The AUA has held 28 world congresses in which representatives of the Assyrian federations, organizations and political parties have participated, voicing the concerns of their respective communities and partaking in directing the affairs of the nation.
 Each AUA World Congress has convened in a different country to strengthen the relation between the AUA, the Assyrians and the government of that host country.
 The AUA World Congress has been held in the US, Europe, Australia, Iran and Iraq.
 The AUA had not been able to hold its World Congress in Iraq, the Assyrian homeland, until 2010 in Erbil as the aspirations of the Assyrian people were in direct conflict with the policies of the ruling Baath regime, which continuously denied Assyrians their national identity and status as the indigenous people of Iraq and persisted in its attempts to Arabize them.

-The current Secretary-General of the AUA is Yonathan Betkolia, an Assyrian representative in the Iranian parliament.
+The current Secretary-General of the AUA is Carlo K Ganjeh.
 The current affiliates of the AUA include: the Assyrian National Congress of Georgia, Assyrian National Council of Iran, Assyrian Association of Armenia, Assyrian Australian National Federation and the Assyrian Federation of Russia.

 After the inception of the AUA, a serious effort was undertaken to address the need of the Assyrian nation to have its own official flag.
 The worldwide effort netted a large number of designs which were presented in front of the AUA congress and a final design was approved at the 6th AUA congress in Yonkers, New York which was designed by Mr. George Bit-Atanus.

 Ideology

 The AUA does not see itself as a political party, rather as a collective that functions with political parties and leans towards appropriate institutions.
 The founding document of the AUA declares "Assyrian" as the "singular name for all members of our nation [umtan]" and lists the various churches of Syriac heritage.

-The AUA's founding principles are centred around: "One name for one nation, One language for one nation, One leadership for one nation, A homeland for one nation.
+The AUA's founding principles are centred around: "One name for one nation, One language for one nation, One leadership for one nation, A homeland for one nation.”